 Philadelphia has a vast amount of Irish pubs, restaurants, and food options for St. Patrick’s Day.
 The Plough and the Stars, located on 2nd Street, is one of the most popular Irish restaurants in the city.
 It offers a selection of live music, including a traditional Irish music session every Sunday from 5-9pm.
 Tir Na Nog is an Irish pub located on Arch Street, featuring many Irish food specials, such as Jameson wings to fish and chips to shepherd’s pie.
 The atmosphere is that of an authentic pub in Ireland.
 On St. Patrick’s Day, they have bagpipes, Irish dancers, and other entertainment.
 And, of course, McDonald’s brings back their popular Shamrock Shakes to locations across Philadelphia.
 This minty beverage might not be traditionally Irish, but it is a seasonal guilty pleasure, so enjoy it while you can!

 On St. Patrick’s Day, a number of Philadelphia bars are teaming up for the Irish Stroll Bar Crawl.
-Registration takes place at Tavern on Broad between 6 and 10 pm.
+The crawl starts at Fox and Hound sports tavern from 1 pm until 10 pm on March 16 and 17.
 Participating bars are located in Rittenhouse Square, Old City, and South Street, making it a great way to explore Philly while you’re visiting.

 Various music venues are hosting Irish acts during the days leading up to and on St. Patrick’s Day.
 The famous Irish punk band The Dropkick Murphys, will be performing at Freedom Hall on Monday, March 11, with doors opening at 6 pm.
 On Monday, March 14th, Emmett O’Hanlon will be performing at the Hard Rock Café, located on Market Street, at 7:30pm.
 O’Hanlon is known for recently joining Celtic music sensation Celtic Thunder.
 A portion of the ticket sales benefit the Leukemia and Lymphoma Society.
 Fellow Celtic Thunder member Keith Harkin also performs at the Hard Rock Café on Tuesday, March 15th at 8 pm.
 His tour is focused on his latest album, On Mercy Street.
 He is joined by Dave Patten, a versatile singer/songwriter from the Philadelphia area who has worked with the likes of Meek Mill.